shrimansoft/knowledge-base/content/pages/Modularity.md

 tags:
 categories:
 date: 2023-12-02
-lastMod: 2023-12-03
+lastMod: 2023-12-04
 ---
 ## Thought

   + The complexity of the system increases when we go from atoms to Organism.

-  + We can understand And Realise Some of the above structures of the system to predict what will happen to the system. #sub representation #randomness
+  + We can understand And Realise Some of the above structures of the system to predict what will going happen to the system. #sub-representation #randomness

   + That is good, but why is there modularity in nature itself?

-  + what is the reasion? why does one world want to control another world background-color:: red why why?
+  + what is the reason? why does one world want to control another world why why?

-  + We can say something exists that's why it exists. background-color:: blue
+  + We can say something exists that's why it exists.

   + To exist, the world wants control over another world !!

   + To exist, do we want control over the other world?

-  + why does the world need control over other world to exist? background-color:: red
+  + why does the world need control over other world to exist?

-    + is there something more fundamental we need from another world? background-color:: red
+    + is there something more fundamental we need from another world?

   + REMARK: abstract things don't exist on their own.
 Some abstract concepts exist with time. so, this abstract idea needs control over another world to get something.